‘Sexify’ Season 2 Review – A Brilliant Continuation

 As I reached a third way through Sexify Season 2, it dawned that series like this are increasingly important, which elevates the story somewhat.
 In a disconnected world, where dating apps encourage promiscuity and polyamorous relationships rather than real connections, this Netflix series is a reminder that a human relationship takes hard work, and a mobile application is not the answer we are necessarily looking for.

-Sexify Season 2 is worth the watch.
+Season 2 is worth watching.
 It’s a worthwhile continuation that we hope graces the Netflix Top 10s again.